Welcome to the Delicious AF Book Club.

 The aim of the Delicious AF Book Club is to create a fun, diverse, and welcoming community that wants to discover and closely read writers who have lots to say but have a difficult time getting heard.
 We envision robust discussions about the books and the themes they contain.
 We will read hungrily from writers from widely different backgrounds, experiences, and cultures.
 And the book club participants ideally will represent a beautiful range too.
 Everyone is invited to the book club dinner table at our house!

-Our first book club meetup will happen on December 7.
-While we’re not yet committed to a format, we will start with a Zoom call.
+Our second book club meetup will happen on January 4.
 You can hop on the call whether you’ve had the time or not to read the book.
 Together, we’ll eat, drink, and talk about

 You can find this book at your local library.
-If you are purchasing, please consider supporting your local independent bookstore.
+If you are purchasing, how about supporting your local independent bookstore?

 Price: it’s free!